hyr-hit/Struct2SL/README.md

-# Struct2SL: Synthetic lethality prediction based on AlphaFold2 structure information and Graph Convolutional Network
+# Struct2SL: Synthetic lethality prediction based on AlphaFold2 structure information and Multilayer Perceptron
 # Abstract
-Struct2SL is a synthetic lethal gene pair prediction model based on graph convolutional neural networks, which uses protein information from AlphaFold2 and other sources to enhance the accuracy and versatility of model predictions.
+Struct2SL is a synthetic lethal gene pair prediction model based on multilayer perceptron, which uses protein information from AlphaFold2 and other sources to enhance the accuracy and versatility of model predictions.

 ![image](https://github.com/hyr-hit/Struct2SL/blob/main/image/FRAME.jpg)